 Middle school is a challenging period for students; they are in the midst of social, emotional and physical transitions while facing more rigorous academic demands.
 This is also a season rife with opportunity, however during middle school many students veer away from science, technology, engineering and mathematics (STEM) subject areas.
 It’s important to provide sufficient exposure before students dismiss these fields.
 Prior to 2001, African American students showed the highest level of interest in STEM, excluding Asian students.
 Since then, African American students interest in STEM has plunged and is now lower than any other ethnicity.

 ionic6 will expose urban minority middle school students to technology in a fun and engaging environment, provide computer essentials training for parents and consulting services to teachers for technology integration in the curriculum.
-Middle school students will develop coding skills and learn more about STEM related career opportunities while parents will develop skills to encourage their child’s STEM interest and development. i6 believes a strong support network is essential to the students success.
+Middle school students will develop coding skills and learn more about STEM related career opportunities while parents build skills to encourage their child’s STEM interest and development. i6 believes a strong support network is essential to the students success.
 We will help to strengthen the partnership between parents, teachers, the school and community.

 Use recently gained insight